afontcu/afontcu.dev/content/blog/fear.md

 We tend to overcome this fear by providing more detailed instructions.
 We tell people exactly what to do.

-We move from agreeing on "why", or even "what", to suggesting "how".
+We move from agreeing on "why", or "what", to suggesting or enforcing "how".

 We confuse clarity and alignment with detail.